wabson/great-dashlets/README.md

 through `helloworld8` in this project.
 Check out the code via Git or download the source as a ZIP and extract it locally.

+You can build and deploy the code using the `hotcopy-tomcat-jar` or `hotcopy-tomcat-zip` Ant tasks.
+You'll need to sepcify the location of the Tomcat instance where Share is installed, e.g.

+    ant hotcopy-tomcat-jar -Dtomcat.home=/opt/Alfresco/tomcat

+If you use the supplemental examples provided by the Get Latest Document Dashlet, you will also need to deploy the JAR file to the repository Tomcat, if this is running separately to Share.